 Note that while you can’t configure flow logs on the interfaces that connect the transit gateway to other Transit Gateways (or Direct Connects and SSL VPNs), this isn’t usually a big deal.
 Flows through this infrastructure generally originate or terminate in one of your attached VPCs, which means that traffic logs will still be created.
 This can become slightly problematic if you want to capture traffic to public AWS services that are carried over a public virtual interface through your Direct Connect infrastructure (i.e., traffic from your on-prem infrastructure to public AWS S3 IP addresses or other publicly available AWS services).
 But even this isn’t a problem because you can usually set up NetFlow, sFlow or IPFIX on your on-prem routers or VPN concentrators to log this traffic.

 Now that you’ve set up flow logs and they are accumulating in an S3 bucket, it’s time to start digging in.
 You can certainly build your own analysis tool (and AWS has a good primer), but I recommend elevating your game by adopting a comprehensive network observability strategy with Kentik.
-Just sign up now for a free trial, and you can be up and running in minutes.
-Be sure to keep an eye out for my next blog post, where I’ll go into detail on exactly how you can use Kentik to secure and optimize your cloud.
+Just sign up now for a short demo and learn more about how you can use Kentik to secure and optimize your cloud.

-To go further, attend Dan’s May 20 webinar How to Troubleshoot Routing and Connectivity in Your AWS Environment.
+To go further, watch Dan’s webinar How to Troubleshoot Routing and Connectivity in Your AWS Environment.